Canada – Stunningly beautiful, Picture-Perfect Scenery

 Lake Moraine – beautiful despite the weather

-Lake Louise – a little busier than Lake Moraine
+Lake Louise is busier than Lake Moraine.

 Mirror Lake and the Big Beahive in the background